 Nearly all prospective real estate agents must attend a state-approved real estate school to complete pre-licensing coursework.
-However, 40 states and Washington D.C. give prospective agents a choice regarding how they pursue this mandatory education: Traditional in-person coursework or online schooling.
+(See the best ways to become a Realtor) However, 40 states and Washington D.C. give prospective agents a choice regarding how they pursue this mandatory education: Traditional in-person coursework or online schooling.
 Though both may be available to you, online is far superior.

 Online schools are the best for real estate because they’re more affordable, flexible, meet state requirements, and can help you finish your pre-licensing sooner.
 Most online schools also offer exam prep tools, eBooks, access to an instructor, and study guides to ensure content understanding.

 Unless you live in the ten U.S. states that require instructor-led real estate courses, it’d be silly to choose anything other than online real estate school.
 Keep reading to learn ten definitive reasons why online schools are the way to go when getting your pre-licensing out of the way.

 They Tend to Be the More Affordable Option

 The quest toward getting your real estate license isn’t a cheap one, to say the least.
 Along the way, you’ll have to open your wallet and shell out some of your hard-earned money to continue onto the next step of the process.
 Totaling up the costs of traditional pre-licensing coursework—the cost to get fingerprinted, and license application fees, you’re looking at well over $1,000.